FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 * Alternative Flows and Exceptions: If the password and username don't match, then an error message will appear telling the user that the username or the password is wrong.

 #### Join a Meeting:
-* Actor: User
+* Actor: Particpant
-* Description: This use is for the user to be able to talk with the participants of the meeting.
+* Description: This use case is for a participant to be able to join a meeting.
+* Preconditions: The participant must be logged in and have a valid meeting code.
+* Postconditions: The participant will be able to connect with other participants that are in the same meeting.
+* Normal Flow: The participant will be asked to enter the code of the meeting he wants to join.
+After submiting a valid code, the participant will be presented with a screen that shows all the people in that session.
+* Alternative Flows and Exceptions: If the code doesn't correspond to a valid meeting then an error message will appears telling the participant that he is trying to join a meeting that doens't exists.

 ##### Evaluate a Meeting
 * Actor: User
-* Description: This feature is for the user write a report comment about the couples made during the speed meeting.
+* Description: After every meeting each user that was a part of it (both the organiser and the participants) rate the meeting in a scale of 0 to 5.
+After that rating, the user may leave some written feedback, both for the app and for the meeting itself.
+* Preconditions: The user must be part of a meeting as the meeting ends.
+* Postconditions: If the user is a organiser, the app will go back do the main page (where the user may choose if he wants to create another meeting or join one).
+If the user is a participant, he will have the oportunity to get the oportunity to have the contacts of the other participants.
+* Normal Flow: The user will be presented with a box that will ask him to rate the meeting from 0 to 5 (represented by empty stars that the user can select how many he wants).
+After this, a two text box will appear, one for the user to give written feedback to the meeting itself and the other one to give feedback about the app.
+* Alternative Flows and Exceptions: If the user doesn't want to give any rating he may skips this step.
+He may also only rate the meeting and skip the written feedback.

 ##### Get the contacts of others users
 * Actor: User
 * Description: This use has the purpose of, after evaluating the maths, the user can get in contact if the users they like the most.
 ##### Create a thematic Meet
-* Actor: Organizer
+* Actor: Organiser
-* Description: This feature has the possibility of a user becoming an organizer and creating a room, a thematic Meet.
-The organizer must choose a theme for the speed meeting, and write a brief description of the purpose of this speed meeting.
+* Description: This feature has the possibility of a user becoming an organiser and creating a room, a thematic Meet.
+The organiser must choose a theme for the speed meeting, and write a brief description of the purpose of this speed meeting.
 ##### Choose a Meet
 * Actor: Participant
 * Description: This feature gives the participant the option of choosing a room with a specific theme and participating in the selected speed meeting.